 - 5. Place 2 tablespoons rendered bacon fat into a 10-inch round cake pan, a 9-by-13-inch baking dish, or a 12-inch square pan.
 Place the pan in the oven for 5 to 7 minutes, or until the fat gets quite hot.
 Using pot holders or oven mitts, remove the pan, and tilt it to coat all the corners and sides.
 Scrape in the cornbread batter, spreading it from the center of the pan to the edges.
 Sprinkle the crumbled bacon pieces evenly over the top over the cornbread batter, gently pressing them into the batter.

-- 6. Bake the cornbread for about 30 minutes, or until the bread is firm and springy (the baking time will depend on the size of the pan) and a toothpick inserted in the center comes out clean.
+- 6. Bake the bacon cornbread for about 30 minutes, or until the bread is firm and springy (the baking time will depend on the size of the pan) and a toothpick inserted in the center comes out clean.
 The top will be a medium golden brown.
-The internal temperature at the center of the cornbread should register at least 185°F (85°C).
+The internal temperature at the center of the bacon cornbread should register at least 185°F (85°C).

-- 7. Allow the cornbread to cool in the pan for at least 15 minutes before slicing it into squares or wedges.
+- 7. Let the bacon cornbread cool in the pan for at least 15 minutes before slicing it into squares or wedges.
 Serve warm.

 Bacon Cornbread Muffins Variation